matiduda/scope-tags/README.md

     }
 ]
 ```
+> To use multiple files use a file name with `{x}` specifying current import map chunk.

 - Option `gitCommitCountLimit` is a maximum number of commits to search for when doing rev walk on git push hook - used just on the user side while running commands `--verify-unpushed-commits` or `--skip`.
 It this number is reached you'll get a warning and ignoring it may result in some files being ommited from tag verification.